-5. With the Selection tool still active, click the reflected branches and drag them to the bottom of the flake and place the object appropriately.
-Use the template image as a guide.
+5. With the Selection tool still active, click the reflected branches and drag them to the bottom of the flake.
+Place the object appropriately, using the template image as a guide.

-Again, the Smart Guides function helps you place the object; the green line and cursor feedback show the angle at which you're moving the selected object, so you can more easily maintain the same horizontal position.
+Again, the Smart Guides help you place the object; the green line and cursor feedback show the angle at which you're moving the selected object, so you can more easily maintain the same horizontal position.